rwydaegh/goliat/README.md

 # 2. Set up Sim4Life Python (uses Sim4Life's Python)
 source .bashrc

+# 3. Install GOLIAT package in editable mode
+python -m pip install -e .

-# 3. Initialize GOLIAT
+# 4. Initialize GOLIAT (downloads phantoms, antennas, verifies setup)
 goliat init

-# 4. Run your first simulation
+# 5. Run your first simulation
 goliat study near_field_config
 ```

-> **Note**: For first-time setup, you can run `goliat init` to install dependencies and set up the environment.
-Alternatively, `goliat study` will automatically prompt you to install if needed.
-This is a one-time setup that installs Python dependencies and the GOLIAT package in editable mode.
+> **Note**: The `goliat init` command checks your setup and downloads required data files.
+If you skip this step, `goliat study` will automatically prompt you to install when first run.

 That's it!
 The GUI will launch, download required phantoms/antennas, and run the simulation.
 Results appear in `results/` with JSON metrics and plots.